redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/1.3-adding-services-for-connectivity/README.md

 ## Step 2 - Adding a Service for AD Services
 Since Active Directory services work over a network, we'll need to expose them as well for operations such as domain joins, LDAP, and more.

-Modify your `service.yaml` file to include the following between the `range` function:
+Return to the `service.yaml` file created earlier, as we're going to add a second resource to it.
+Within the `{{- range }}` loop, after the existing service, add the following:
 ```yaml
 ---
 apiVersion: v1